Tutorial: Pyramid Scheme

 22. })

-• We create a helper function returnTheLess on line 11 which simply takes in two numbers (UInts in the case of reach) and outputs the smaller number.
-We make use of the function later in the contract.
+on line 11 which simply takes in two numbers (UInts in the case of reach) and outputs the smaller number.
+We make use of the function later in the contract. - Our line 13 creates a Reach module called main which allows us to export our code execution.

-• We create a participant object named Deployer and store its instance in a const D.
+- We create a participant object named

-Before we move on, it is important to note that Reach has what we call "Types".
+".
 These types help Reach know what data a variable should expect and thus will know how to handle such.
 Taking some time to glance through the various types might be beneficial to you.
 Go here

-• The Deployer D has what we call a Participant Interact object.
+- The Deployer D has what we call a Participant Interact object.
 The Object houses all the functions and variables including the types for each variable or function. that perpetuate communication between the contract and our front-end.
 In our case these parameters are.

-• Price: This receives a UInt(number) that will tell our contract how much each user is allowed to deposit in the contract.
+- Price: This receives a UInt(number) that will tell our contract how much each user is allowed to deposit in the contract.

-• ready: A function that takes no arguments and returns nothing.
+- ready: A function that takes no arguments and returns nothing.
 It will be used to notify our participants when certain actions have been performed on the contract.

-• deadline: This takes a UInt that will help our contract know how long to run before the contract execution ends.
+- deadline: This takes a UInt that will help our contract know how long to run before the contract execution ends.

 This is all the deployer will need to initialize the contract.